 Shabbat Morning – 9:30AM

-Throughout each month different types of service styles are highlighted.
-This openness to a variety of spiritual experiences is something about which we at Temple Shalom are very committed.
+Each month, different types of service styles are highlighted.
+This openness to a variety of spiritual experiences is something about which we are very committed.
 All services include either a sit-down breakfast or Kiddush lunch.
 Services are held every Saturday morning throughout the year.

 - Torah Study Shabbat – After completing the Shabbat Shacharit / morning service at approximately 10:30, the congregation is invited to a sit-down breakfast and Torah study discussion led by the Rabbi.
 At approximately 11:20 services resume with the Torah reading, Haftarah and an abbreviated Musaf Service.
 Services conclude at around 12:30.
 People are welcome to come for any or all 3 parts of this Shabbat morning service and study experience.

 - Family / School-led Shabbat – Several times during the year, Shabbat morning services are led by students in our Religious School so they can “show what they know” in front of the whole congregation.
 Adjustments to the service are made to the service to ensure that it is family friendly and age appropriate.
 A study session takes place from 9:30 – 10:20.
 The Service begins at 10:30 and concludes at noon.
 A parallel Tot Shabbat service is run from 11:15 – noon.
 All are invited to attend the congregational luncheon that follows.